CSCfi/csc-user-guide/docs/data/a_commands.md

 * <b>-silent </b>                     Ouput just the object names and number of hits.
 If -file is use too, print object name and matching file name on one row.

+## g_get retrieves the stored data

+This tool is used to download data that has been uploaded to Allas service using the a_put command.
+The basic syntax of the comand is:

+>    a_get object_name

+By default the object is retrieved and uncompressed

+Options:

+-project <project_ID>   Search matches form the buckets of the defined project in stead of the currently configured project.

+-file <file_name>       Retrieve just a specific file or directory from the stored dataset.
+Note that you need to define
+                        the full path of the file or directory within the sotered object

+-target <dir_name>      If this option is defined, a new target directory is created and the data is retrieved there.